Use Gel with Bun

 Gel (formerly EdgeDB) is a graph-relational database built on Postgres.
-It provides a declarative schema language, migrations system, and object-oriented query language, and also supports raw SQL queries.
-It solves object-relational mapping at the database layer, so your application code doesn’t need an ORM library.
+It provides a declarative schema language, migrations system, and object-oriented query language.
+It also supports raw SQL queries.
+It solves object-relational mapping at the database layer, so your application code doesn't need an ORM library.

 First, install Gel if you haven't already.